 You can withdraw your savings when you reach New Zealand superannuation age (currently 65) and have been in KiwiSaver for at least five years, or earlier in certain circumstances if the eligibility criteria is met.
+If you joined KiwiSaver at age 60 or over before 1 July 2019, from 1 April 2020 you can opt out of the five year lock-in period.
 See Withdrawing your investments on page 6 for more information.

 Booster KiwiSaver is not guaranteed by the Government, Booster, the Supervisor, the Custodian, or any other person.
+Booster does provide a limited guarantee in relation to the unit price of the Capital Guaranteed Fund.
+See page 9 for more information